0xPARC/0xparc-intro-book/easy/src/intro.typ

 this "second-generation" technology from "classical" cryptography that solve specific problems and/or involve specific functions.

-Programmable cryptography has both a surprisingly high amount of theory but also a surprisingly low amount of implementation.
+Programmable cryptography has a surprisingly high amount of theory but also a surprisingly low amount of implementation.
 Recent advances in blockchain, especially due to the success of cryptocurrencies, have driven demand for practical implementations of programmable cryptography.
 The friction